 Diminished 7th chords have a dramatic, “villainous” sound.
 While they may sound jarring on their own, appropriately used diminished 7th chords can add a powerful emotional punch to songs.

-The half-diminished or flat-five chord strikes fear in many musicians because it looks super complicated, but it really isn’t!
+The half-diminished or “flat-five” chord strikes fear in many musicians because it looks super complicated, but it really isn’t!
 The instructions are in the name: just take a normal Cm7 chord and lower the fifth by a half-step.
+Here is a diagram of Cm7♭5.

 In genres like jazz, you may find funny-looking chords like C9 or even Cmaj13!
 These are called chord extensions.
 Chord extensions refer to chords that have notes beyond the octave.